Department of Health and Exercise Science - MS Athletic Training

 4. To challenge students to think and make critical and responsible personal and professional judgments.

 Faculty and Staff Commitment to Athletic Training Students

 The faculty and staff are devoted to maintaining the standard of academic and clinical excellence long associated with the RUATP program.
 All educators, both academic and clinical, are dedicated to exceeding the standards established by CAATE so that students become a competent and well-rounded Athletic Trainer.
 Furthermore, the RUATP program is committed to maintaining the objectives and philosophies in line with those established by the Department of Health and Exercise Science, the College of Education, and Rowan University.
 The faculty and staff are therefore fully dedicated:

-- to striving to be fair and consistent in the administration of the policies, procedures, and regulations which govern the RUATEP.
+1. to striving to be fair and consistent in the administration of the policies, procedures, and regulations which govern the RUATP.

-- to monitoring students progress in the program using retention criteria, academic evaluations, and clinical evaluations as a means to provide an opportunity for students to develop as professionals and individuals.
+4. to monitoring student progress in the program using retention criteria, academic evaluations, and clinical evaluations as a means to provide an opportunity for students to develop as professionals and individuals.

 Board of Certification, Inc. Exam Results